-The Library’s vast collection of photographs, maps, letters, newspapers, historical documents and rare books are available to scholars, researchers, and general library users within the newly created Archives Research Center.
+The Library’s vast collection of photographs, maps, letters, newspapers, historical documents and rare books are available to scholars, researchers, and general library users within the Archives Research Center.
 The Archives Research Center is located adjacent to Reference Services in the Lower Level of The Randolph and Estelle Dorn Addition.
-You will find quiet work tables, computer workstations dedicated to genealogy, microfilm reader-printers, and a copier.
+You will find quiet work tables, microfilm reader-printers, and a copier.
 A state-of-the-art preservation workroom, a high-density storage room, and offices for Archives and Museum Services staff and interns are located here.

 This collection of archival materials includes books, maps, manuscripts, photographs, and other items that chronicle the history of the city of Sandusky and Erie County.
 Used extensively by scholars and researchers from all over the country, the Archives have been an important part of the Library's collection from its inception in 1902.

 Because much of the collection is irreplaceable, the archival materials are not for circulation, and books in thecollection are, in general, not available through interlibrary loan.
 Photocopies of archival holdings are available at a charge for research purposes only.
 Requests for publication of archival holdings must be in writing, and copyright approval must be obtained from the copyright holder.
 Mail inquiries are welcome; however, staff is not able to accommodate written requests for extensive research.